telvarost/QuickAdditions-StationAPI/README.md

       * Example song name: `HappyDisco-nether-rainforest-specific.ogg`
         * This song would play in the nether or in the rainforest biome.
 * Adds ability to disable default Minecraft background music.
+* Adds ability to view currently playing music in the debug overlay (F3).
+  * Compatible with [Better F3](https://modrinth.com/mod/betterf3-stationapi) using their module system.
 * Adds ability to add main menu songs.
   * On first run of the mod a folder named `main-menu-theme` will be created.
   * Add `.ogg`, `.mus`, or `.wav` files to this folder, these songs will play on the title screen.